Sage-Bionetworks/BridgeDocs/_articles/notifications.md

 ---
-title: Push Notifications
+title: Notifications
 layout: article
 ---

 <div id="toc"></div>

-Bridge provides support to send push notifications to individual participants, or to groups of participants interested in specific [notification topics](/#NotificationTopic).
+Bridge provides support to send notifications to individual participants, or to groups of participants interested in specific [notification topics](/#NotificationTopic).
+These topics can be either push notifications or SMS notifications.
 Your client application registers for notifications, and subscribes to the topics the user is interested in.

-Later when a researcher sends a notification, we use a topic's [Criteria](/#Criteria) to send the notification only to those users who meet the criteria.
+Additionally, researchers can create topics with [Criteria](/#Criteria), to send the notification only to those users who meet the criteria.

+## Push Notifications

-## Configuring Notifications
+### Configuring Push Notifications

 Mobile operating system providers (Apple and Google) provide push notification services (APNS and GCM, respectively).
 Each service must be configured separately for your study, and then Bridge must be updated with some key information to send push notifications to your app.
 This configuration is the same regardless of how you use push notifications through Bridge, and only needs to be set up one time.

 Bridge engineers will work with your app developers to configure Bridge to send push notifications through the Bridge Study Manager.

-## Registering for Notifications
+### Registering for Push Notifications

 After a user consents to receive push notifications via the mobile operating system, the system will notify your application and provide a unique *device identifier* (APNS calls this the *device token*, and GCM calls this the *registrationId*).